Justified Representation in Approval-Based Committee Voting: Justified Representation under Approval-Based Rules

-While Theorem~\ref{th:mav-resr-jr} provides an example of a setting where a well-known voting rule satisfies \jr, this result is not entirely satisfactory: first, we had to place a strong restriction on voters' preferences, and, second, we used a tie-breaking rule that was tailored to \jr. In contrast, we will now show that another common voting rule, namely, \pav satisfies \jr for all ballot profiles and irrespective of the tie-breaking rule.
+While Theorem~\ref{th:mav-resr-jr} provides an example of a setting where \mav satisfies \jr, this result is not entirely satisfactory: first, we had to place a strong restriction on voters' preferences, and, second, we used a tie-breaking rule that was tailored to \jr.

+We will now show that \pav satisfies \jr, for all ballot profiles and irrespective of the tie-breaking rule.

 \begin{theorem} \pav satisfies \jr. \end{theorem} \begin{proof} Fix a ballot profile $\calA = (A_1, \dots, A_n)$ and a $k> 0$ and let $s=\lceil \frac{n}{k}\rceil$.
 Let $W$ be the output of \pav on $(\calA,k)$.
 Suppose for the sake of contradiction that there exists a set $N^*\subset N$, $|N^*|\ge s$, such that $\bigcap_{i\in N^*}A_i\neq\emptyset$, but $W\cap \bigcup_{i\in N^*}A_i=\emptyset$.
 Let $c$ be some candidate approved by all voters in $N^*$.